offe/phat-marker-sketcher/README.md

 ## Todo

-- Sync headings and element descriptions
+- Sync element names (header) and element descriptions from editor into project
+- Take all blocks after the element's header until another non level 5 header and put them into the description

 - Expand mainState into dict
 - Add lasso (when shiftKey is true for mousemove when otherwise draw would start)